Clueninja/xwiimote-godot/README.md

-# godot-wiimote
+# godot-xwiimote
-A GDNative C++ project to add wiimote functionality to godot on linux using the xwiimote kernal library
+# A GDNative C++ project to add wiimote functionality to godot on linux using the xwiimote kernal library

-Requirements:
+# Requirements:
 linux kernel 3.1 or newer (3.11 or newer recommended) bluez-4.101 or newer (bluez-5.0 or newer recommended)